 First Aid — Fans in need of medical attention should inform an usher, Sheriff’s Deputy, concession worker, or staff member immediately.
 First Aid locations are located on the 3rd base side of the concourse across from the team store and located on the Boardwalk beyond the outfield batter’s eye.

-Foul Balls - Fans are entitled to keep any baseball landing in the seats.
+Foul Balls — Fans are entitled to keep any baseball landing in the seats.
 Batted balls and bats sailing into the stands can be inherently dangerous, and as a ticket holder you do assume that risk.
-The Fort Myers Miracle, Minnesota Twins, and Lee County are not liable for any guest injured by a thrown or batted ball or bat that enters the seating area.
+The Fort Myers Mighty Mussels, Minnesota Twins, and Lee County are not liable for any guest injured by a thrown or batted ball or bat that enters the seating area.
 Please do not reach over the wall onto the playing surface to retrieve foul balls, and please do not push/shove patrons in order to track down a foul ball.
 Please pay attention to the activities on the field at all times.

-Guest Code of Conduct - All guests attending Twins events are expected to comply with the following Minnesota Twins Guest Code of Conduct.
+Guest Code of Conduct — All guests attending Twins events are expected to comply with the following Minnesota Twins Guest Code of Conduct.
 The Minnesota Twins are committed to creating a safe, comfortable, and enjoyable CenturyLink Sports Complex experience.
-Our Event Staff will proactively intervene to support an environment where: obscene or indecent clothing will not detract from the guest experience; guests will enjoy the baseball experience free from foul/abusive language or obscene gestures; guests will respect the safety of other guests and field participants; the throwing of any object is strictly prohibited; guests will refrain from displays of affection not appropriate in a public, family setting; intervention with an impaired or intoxicated guest is handled in a prompt and safe manner; guests will show their ticket when requested and sit only in their ticketed seat; the progress of the game will not be disrupted by guests' actions or unauthorized persons on the playing field.
-The Minnesota Twins reserve the right to deny or immediately revoke admission to any guest that does not comply with these guidelines, or otherwise detracts from other guests' enjoyment of the game.
+Our Event Staff will proactively intervene to support an environment where: obscene or indecent clothing will not detract from the guest experience; guests will enjoy the baseball experience free from foul/abusive language or obscene gestures; guests will respect the safety of other guests and field participants; the throwing of any object is strictly prohibited; guests will refrain from displays of affection not appropriate in a public, family setting; intervention with an impaired or intoxicated guest is handled in a prompt and safe manner; guests will show their ticket when requested and sit only in their ticketed seat; the progress of the game will not be disrupted by guests’ actions or unauthorized persons on the playing field.
+The Minnesota Twins reserve the right to deny or immediately revoke admission to any guest that does not comply with these guidelines, or otherwise detracts from other guests’ enjoyment of the game.
 Guests are encouraged to report any disruptive behavior to the nearest member of the Guest Services or Twins Security Staff.
 Remember, if you see something, say something.

 Guest Interference — In the interest of player and guest safety, the Minnesota Twins maintain a zero tolerance policy regarding guest interference with a ball in play, disruption of an event at the CenturyLink Sports Complex, or interference with a VIP.
 Failure to comply with this policy will result in immediate removal from the ballpark and the CenturyLink Sports Complex grounds.